- Profit or Loss From Business

 Except as otherwise provided in the Internal Revenue Code, gross income includes income from whatever source derived.
 In certain circumstances, however, gross income does not include extraterritorial income that is qualifying foreign trade income.
 Use Form 8873 to figure the extraterritorial income exclusion.
 Report it on Schedule C as explained in the Instructions for Form 8873.

-If you were a debtor in a chapter 11 bankruptcy case during 2018, see Chapter 11 Bankruptcy Cases in the Instructions for Form 1040 (under Income) and the Instructions for Schedule SE.
+If you were a debtor in a chapter 11 bankruptcy case during 2019, see Chapter 11 Bankruptcy Cases in the Instructions for Forms 1040 and 1040-SR (under Income) and the Instructions for Schedule SE.

 Enter gross receipts from your trade or business.
 Include amounts you received in your trade or business that were properly shown on Forms 1099-MISC.
 If the total amounts that were reported in box 7 of Forms 1099-MISC are more than the total you are reporting on line 1, attach a statement explaining the difference.

-If you received a Form W-2 and the "Statutory employee" box in box 13 of that form was checked, report your income and expenses related to that income on Schedule C or C-EZ.
-Enter your statutory employee income from box 1 of Form W-2 on line 1 of Schedule C or C-EZ and check the box on that line.
+If you received a Form W-2 and the "Statutory employee" box in box 13 of that form was checked, report your income and expenses related to that income on Schedule C. Enter your statutory employee income from box 1 of Form W-2 on line 1 of Schedule C and check the box on that line.
 Social security and Medicare tax should have been withheld from your earnings; as a result, you do not owe self-employment tax on these earnings.
 Statutory employees include full-time life insurance agents, certain agent or commission drivers and traveling salespersons, and certain homeworkers.

-If you had both self-employment income and statutory employee income, you must file two Schedules C. You cannot use Schedule C-EZ or combine these amounts on a single Schedule C.
+If you had both self-employment income and statutory employee income, you must file two Schedules C. You cannot combine these amounts on a single Schedule C.

 Qualified joint ventures should report rental real estate income not subject to self-employment tax on Schedule E. See Qualified Joint Venture, earlier, and the Instructions for Schedule E.

 Generally, the installment method cannot be used to report income from the sale of (a) personal property regularly sold under the installment method, or (b) real property held for resale to customers.
 But the installment method can be used to report income from sales of certain residential lots and timeshares if you elect to pay interest on the tax due on that income after the year of sale.
 See section 453(l)(2)(B) for details.
-If you make this election, include the interest in the total on Schedule 4 (Form 1040), line 62.
+If you make this election, include the interest in the total on Schedule 2 (Form 1040 or 1040-SR), line 8.
 Check box c and enter the amount of interest and "453(l)(3)" on the line next to that box.